Non-perturbative effects and soft-gluon dynamics in low-$p_T$ Drell-Yan production: and DY pair production

+where $\Delta^S_a$ denotes the same PB Sudakov form factor as in Eq.~(\ref{sud-def}).
+Since, in \PB , the transverse momentum of the propagating parton \kt\ does not enter the evolution equation, but is reconstructed from the recoil momenta ${\bf q}_i$, the final transverse momentum is given by

+where ${\bf q}_i$ are the transverse momentum vectors of the emitted partons and ${\bf k}_0$ is the transverse momentum from the intrinsic-\kt\ distribution.

-In contrast, the current backward implementation in \pythiaPB\ constructs a parton ladder from the hard scale $q$ down to the starting scale $q_0$ with $\kt = 0$ at the backward end point by construction, and only afterwards applies the intrinsic Gaussian:
+In contrast, the current backward implementation in \pythiaPB\ constructs a parton ladder from the hard scale $\mu$ down to the starting scale $\mu_0$, boosting and rotating the whole system at each step such that the initiating partons are collinear.
+Each rotation and boost depends on the \kt\ of the corresponding emission, and therefore the final transverse momentum vector $\bf k$ depends on the transverse momenta of individual emissions (in contrast to \PB ).
+Consequently, the fact that the intrinsic-\kt\ distribution is included only after the full backward parton shower has been performed becomes relevant.

-where $x_0 = x/\prod_i z_i$, and the product of Sudakov factors $\Delta(q_i,q_{i-1})$ implements the no-emission probabilities along the backward chain.
-The intrinsic-\kt\ distribution, $G(\sigma,\kt)$, is thus added to the collinear parton ($\kt=0$) at the starting scale $\mu_0$ and does not undergo PB-style perturbative evolution.
-In other words, the intrinsic $\kt$ is unevolved in the backward construction and does not experience the Sudakov suppressions and angular ordering that act on the intrinsic input in the forward PB-TMD evolution.

-This difference between the forward PB-TMD evolution in eq.~\eqref{evoleqforA} and the current backward construction in eq.~\eqref{eq:bw_intrinsic} is most pronounced in kinematic regions where the DY scale is close to the starting scale and the spectrum is strongly dominated by the intrinsic component, such as low $\sqrt{s}$ and low invariant masses.
-In those regions, the unevolved intrinsic $\kt$ in the backward approach leads to noticeable deviations from the forward PB-TMD result.
-At high DY mass and large $\sqrt{s}$, where multiple soft-gluon emissions build up a substantial perturbative broadening, the details of the intrinsic treatment become less important and the agreement between backward parton-shower evolution and forward TMD evolution improves.

-In particular, any extraction of $q_s$ from a backward shower, that uses a boundary condition of the form \eqref{eq:bw_intrinsic}, must be understood as containing a small bias.
-A related effect in the context of combining non-perturbative transverse momentum with TMD evolution has been discussed in Ref.~\cite{Gonzalez-Hernandez:2022ifv}.

-Fig.~\ref{fig:pythia-PB-comp} shows a comparison between the \PB\ and \pythiaPB approaches for the two recoil schemes, with both non-perturbative processes simulated at $q_s = 1~\text{GeV}$.
-The comparison is presented for small Drell–Yan invariant masses, $7 \le m(\ell\ell) \le 8~\text{GeV}$, produced at $\sqrt{s} = 38.8~\text{GeV}$, and for the $Z$-peak region produced at $\sqrt{s} = 13~\text{TeV}$.
-Fig.~\ref{fig:pythia-PB-comp} (left) shows that the overall non-perturbative contributions from \pythiaPB agree much better with the PB prediction at low energies when using the modified recoil scheme.
-However, a difference is still visible, which can be explained by the discussion above.
-Fig.~\ref{fig:pythia-PB-comp} (right) compares the predictions at large $\sqrt{s}$, showing much better agreement.
-This confirms the argument above, that the agreement between backward parton shower evolution and the TMD evolution improves for longer evolution distances.
-The observed residual difference is interpreted as a systematic bias for the determination of the width of the intrinsic-\kt\ distribution in a backward parton shower approach.